WARIO-7183/MoBAdOC/README.md

 ## 🔒 Security & Privacy
 - All medical data is processed securely
 - Images are converted to base64 for secure transmission
-- No medical data is stored permanently
+- Chat records and reports are stored securely in Supabase
 - **Not a replacement for professional medical care**

 ---